PurtiMittal/Fresh-Segments-T-SQL-Customer-Interest-Analysis/README.md

 ## Overview
 Fresh Segments helps businesses understand how their customers behave online, specifically which interest segments their audience engages with and how that engagement stacks up against other clients on the platform.

 This is Case Study #8 from Danny Ma's [8 Week SQL Challenge](https://8weeksqlchallenge.com/case-study-8/).
-I worked through teh full analysis in T-SQL, starting from a messy raw table all the way through to index-level composition trends and business recommendations.
+I worked through the full analysis in T-SQL, starting from a messy raw table all the way through to index-level composition trends and business recommendations.

 ## Dataset
 Two tables, straightforward structure: